Here’s How Much You’d Save on Gas With a Tesla and Other Electric Cars

 EVs Cost More — in the Beginning

-If you’re considering an EV, you should plan to budget much more than you would have if you were buying something with a gas tank — or be prepared for some serious sticker shock.
-According to Green Car Congress, the average cost of an EV is $52,486.
-Although that’s down quite a bit from $58,863 exactly one year prior, it’s still a lot of money for a vehicle.
-The average compact gas car costs $23,403, the average SUV or crossover is $31,580, and the average entry-level luxury car costs $47,548.
+If you’re considering an EV, you should budget much more than you would if you were buying something with a gas tank — or be prepared for some serious sticker shock.
+According to Electrek, the average price of a new EV soared to $66,000 in 2022.
+Although that’s a disappointing increase of 13% over the year before, the introduction of several very expensive high-end models dragged the average up.

-However, according to Edmunds, at least a half-dozen EVs cost less than $45,000, and three cost less than $40,000, including the mighty Chevy Bolt, which gets 259 miles on a full charge.
+However, according to Car and Driver, at least a half-dozen EVs cost less than $36,000, including the Nissan Leaf, which has a $28,495 starting MSRP.

 But They Eventually Pay Their Owners Back

-So, if they’re so much more expensive to buy, how do EVs wind up becoming such a bargain over time?
+So, if they’re that much more expensive to buy, how do EVs wind up becoming such a bargain over time?

-The nationwide average cost of gas is nearly $3.39 a gallon, but even before inflation worsened America’s pump pain, charging an EV was always a bargain compared to filling a gas tank.
+The national average cost of gas is nearly $3.80 a gallon, but even when gas was cheap, charging an EV was always a bargain compared to filling a gas tank.
+According to EnergySage, it costs $0.14 per mile to fuel an ICE vehicle compared to just $0.04 per mile to charge an EV.

 The Key is at-Home Charging